 Searching for the right business workspace - be it relocating from existing accommodation or perhaps expanding into a new market or region can be very exhausting and time-consuming, even for an experienced facilities manager or property director.
 It can also prove costly if the wrong building, location of terms of tenor is chosen.

 By selecting a FlexSA member location you have the assurance of knowing that the provider is a member of the only trade association representing the industry.
-The Business Centre and flexible workspace industry is thriving, and will continue to expand and develop as operators create new ways of meeting client needs.
+The flexible workspace industry is thriving, and will continue to expand and develop as operators create new ways of meeting client needs.